 - The gestational age of a baby

-- Where to place the needle during removal of a sample of amniotic fluid (amniocentesis)
+- Where to place the needle during removal of amniotic fluid (amniocentesis)

-Your healthcare provider may have other reasons to advise a fetal ultrasound.
+Your healthcare provider may have other reasons to request a fetal ultrasound.

 What are the risks of fetal ultrasound?